Bachelor’s ADMISSIONS

 When do applications open and how do I apply?

-Applications for 2023 are open.
 Applications for 2024 will open in September.
 There are no application fees.
-You will be able to apply online, directly to LIS.
+Applicants can apply via UCAS (the UK-based admissions system), or directly via our website.
+Please note that we operate a rolling admissions process, so we still accept applications past the January UCAS deadline.
 When you apply, we’ll ask you for some background information including your contact information, education, and predicted grades.

 All eligible applicants will be invited to a Selection Day.
 These days will consist of interviews and have been designed in line with how the world's leading companies are recruiting their employees today.
 No preparation is required.